mbucc/shmig/README.md

 docker run -e PASSWORD=root -e HOST=mariadb -v $(pwd)/migrations:/sql --link mariadb:mariadb mkbucc/shmig:latest -t mysql -d db-name up
 ```

+This will attempt 3 retries of the command before exiting.
+This can
+be useful in a docker-compose set up where the SHMIG container `depends_on`
+another DB service within the docker-compose configuration.

 OS Packaging
 ------------